LashaJini/magpie-uniswap/README.md

 ![database structure](./assets/db_structure.png)

 Due of my limited knowledge of cryptocurreny and blockchain, I was not sure which fields were essential for price calculations.
 However, database structure is easily extendable, as well as corresponding service functions.

+### Insights and Thoughts about the Bonus (using ethers)

+After reading a little bit of the Uniswap documentation, how they are calculating ticks and sending requests to ethereum blockchain, I've realized that I'm missing important database fields, and some are even redundant!

 ### Future Improvements